MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/rotate.md

 public Void RotateRadians (Single radians)
 ```

-A circle of 360 degrees is the same as twoπ radians, so it's easy to convert between the two units.
+A circle of 360 degrees is the same as 2π radians, so it's easy to convert between the two units.
 Use whichever is convenient.
 All the trigonometric functions in the .NET [`Math`](xref:System.Math) class use units of radians.

 Rotation is clockwise for increasing angles.
 (Although rotation on the Cartesian coordinate system is counter-clockwise by convention, clockwise rotation is consistent with Y coordinates increasing going down as in SkiaSharp.)
 Negative angles and angles greater than 360 degrees are allowed.